-- 1. Record your site location on Evaluating Images: Student Sheet #5. - Copy the categories from your Class Rubric: Student Sheet #4 to your Evaluating Images: Student Sheet #5. - 3.
+- 1. Record your site location on Evaluating Images: Student Sheet #5. - 2.
+Copy the categories from your Class Rubric: Student Sheet #4 to your Evaluating Images: Student Sheet #5. - 3.
 Evaluate the image from 2011, 2013, and 2015 using the standardized rubric that your class created on Class Rubric: Student Sheet #4. - 4.
 Look at your 2011 image and identify your first category.
-Review the criteria and decide which set of criteria best matches your coral image. - If the coral matches the criteria of the healthy coral, place a 1 in the 2011 column for the first category.
+Review the criteria and decide which set of criteria best matches your coral image. - 5.
+If the coral matches the criteria of the healthy coral, place a 1 in the 2011 column for the first category.
 If the coral matches the criteria of the unhealthy coral, place a 0 in the 2011 column for the first category. - 6.
 Repeat steps 4 and 5 for each category for the 2011 image. - 7.
 Repeat the process for the 2013 and 2015 images.
+If students can't decide between a 1 and a 0-tell them to take their best guess (characteristics that fit to the majority of the coral) -we shouldn't use half points.
+Not every coral will fit exactly (and this could be one of the disadvantages of using a rubric).
+This will be discussed later.